hackware1993/Flutter_ConstraintLayout/README.md

 5. Every frame, ConstraintLayout compares the parameters and decides the following things:
     1. Does the constraint need to be recalculated?
-    2. Does it need to be rearranged?
+    2. Does it need to be relayout?
     3. Does it need to be redrawn?
     4. Do you need to rearrange the drawing order?
     5. Do you need to rearrange the order of event distribution?